prebid/prebid-server-java/docs/endpoints/openrtb2/auction.md

 #### Stored Responses

-While testing SDK and video integrations, it's important, but often difficult, to get consistent responses back from bidders that cover a range of scenarios like different CPM values, deals, etc. Prebid Server supports a debugging workflow in two ways:
+While testing SDK and xnativeVideo integrations, it's important, but often difficult, to get consistent responses back from bidders that cover a range of scenarios like different CPM values, deals, etc. Prebid Server supports a debugging workflow in two ways:

 - a stored-auction-response that covers multiple bidder responses
 - multiple stored-bid-reponses at the bidder adapter level